Upper School Program

 Requirements

-Participate in the equivalent of seven courses (minimum) plus Summits* and Environment**, Humanities counts as two courses and students take two arts/electives.
+Participate in the equivalent of seven courses (minimum) plus Environment*, Humanities counts as two courses and students take two arts/electives.
 Environment is two times each week.

 - Humanities 10 or Humanities 10 – ELL (counts as two courses)